carogarb/unir-cp2/README.md

   terraform apply
   ```

-* Test first attempt:
+* Obtain the exposed values:

-  When the `terraform apply` command completes, it will output the public IP address of the web server.
+  To get the public IP address of the web server execute terraform output -raw vm_ip.

   We can connect using this public IP to exposed port 8080 where we should get a `Hello, World` response message.